PGT-A ensures your embryos are chromosomally normal

 A normal human embryo has 23 pairs of chromosomes, or 46 chromosomes in total.
-Any more or less, and the embryo may have a lower risk of survival and a higher risk of lifelong disability.
-In PGS, or preimplantation genetic screening, embryologists count chromosomes from each embryo created through IVF so that only embryos that are chromosomally normal are transferred to the uterus.
+Any more or less, and the embryo may have a lower risk of survival and a higher risk of disability.
+In PGT-A, or preimplantation genetic testing for aneuploidy, embryologists count chromosomes from each IVF embryo.
+As such, we can transfer only chromosomally normal embryos.

-The goal of both types of testing is to prevent the transfer of genetically abnormal embryos, increasing the odds that you will get pregnant, stay pregnant and deliver a healthy baby.
-For both types of tests, a few cells are removed, or biopsied, from each embryo created through IVF.
-With PGS, embryologists examine these cells to ensure that the correct number of chromosomes is present.
-PGD takes PGS a step further, looking for a specific gene that is associated with a specific heritable disease.
+The goal is to prevent the transfer of genetically abnormal embryos.
+This increases the odds that you will get pregnant, stay pregnant and deliver a healthy baby.
+We remove a few cells from each embryo created through IVF.

 When an embryo has extra chromosomes, the baby could have life-threatening developmental problems, intellectual disabilities or physical defects.
-Examples of such disorders include Trisomy 21, which is also known as Down syndrome, as well as Trisomy 13 and Trisomy 18.
+An example is Trisomy 21, or Down syndrome.

 If a chromosome is missing, the condition is known as monosomy.
-This can result in conditions such as Turner syndrome, in which females are missing a sex chromosome and typically have small stature, infertility and other limitations.
+This can result in conditions such as Turner syndrome.
 Chromosomal structure can also be abnormal in other ways, causing a wide range of issues.

-PGS is recommended for anyone who is concerned about having a baby with a chromosomal disorder that could affect the child’s quality of life, as well as for any woman older than 30 who is undergoing IVF.
-Our most recent data shows that in all age groups over 30, pregnancy rates increase with PGS, compared to cycles in which PGS is not performed.
+PGT-A can help anyone who is concerned about having a baby with a chromosomal disorder that could affect the child’s quality of life, as well as for any woman older than 30 who is undergoing IVF.
+Our most recent data shows that in all age groups over 30, pregnancy rates increase with this technique.

-With embryo biopsy, there is a slight risk of damage to the embryo, but people who choose PGS feel that the benefits far outweigh the risks, as chromosomal abnormalities can result in serious lifelong difficulties for a child.
-For women and couples who have experienced repeated miscarriages, PGS may hold the key to unlock the mystery of their infertility, once and for all.
+With embryo biopsy, there is a slight risk of damage to the embryo, but people who choose PGT-A feel that the benefits far outweigh the risks, as chromosomal abnormalities can result in serious lifelong difficulties for a child.
+For women and couples who have experienced repeated miscarriages, this test may hold the key to unlock the mystery of their infertility, once and for all.

-Because chromosomally normal embryos have a better chance to implant and grow into healthy babies, PGS also makes it possible to achieve excellent pregnancy rates through single embryo transfer, reducing the odds of a high-risk twin or triplet pregnancy.
+Because chromosomally normal embryos have a better chance to implant and grow into healthy babies, this technique also makes it possible to achieve excellent pregnancy rates through single embryo transfer, reducing the odds of a high-risk twin or triplet pregnancy.

 Proceed with confidence

-To learn more about genetic embryo testing or PGS, contact us to schedule a consultation at our Southern California fertility center.
+To learn more about genetic embryo testing, contact us to schedule a consultation at our Southern California fertility center.